provejs/provejs-handlebars/README.md

 var errors = Prove(ast, config);
 ```

-The output will be something like:
+The error output will be something like:
 ```js
 [ { severity: 'error',
     message: 'The `nest` helper requires a named parameter of `template`, but non was found.',